-- Also at the top are navigation links to other threads in this forum: to the left is another thread with subject "Bible translations"; to the right is "a thread with the subject "Bible translation." - You will see "edit" and "delete" only for your own comments. - At the end of the first comment is the word "reply."
+- because the forum is set at the top center to "Display replies in nested form."
+You can change that if you want to. - Also at the top are navigation links to other threads in this forum: to the left is another thread with subject "Bible translations"; to the right is "a thread with the subject "Bible translation." - o You will see "edit" and "delete" only for your own comments. - At the end of the first comment is the word "reply."
 Below the first response is also the word "reply."
 If you scroll down the page, you'll see that every comment in the discussion thread has the word "reply." - You need to choose which comment you are replying to.
-If you are interacting with the original posting, then click on its "reply." - If you are interacting with a later comment, click on the "reply" at the end of that one. - That way the website will know where to display your comment, and other people can see where you have entered the conversation, and what you are referring to.
-(The indents do not display in the email version, so to help email recipients know what is going on, it is helpful to begin your comment by giving some indication of what or who you are responding to - for example, "Jane, I had a question about your comment.") - If you click on "reply," a box will open where you can input your text, while you can still see the text you are replying to, and the other comments that have been made in this thread.
+If you are interacting with the original posting, then click on its "reply." - o If you are interacting with a later comment, click on the "reply" at the end of that one. - o That way the website will know where to display your comment, and other people can see where you have entered the conversation, and what you are referring to.
+(The indents do not display in the email version, so to help email recipients know what is going on, it is helpful to begin your comment by giving some indication of what or who you are responding to for example, "Jane, I had a question about your comment.") - o If you click on "reply," a box will open where you can input your text, while you can still see the text you are replying to, and the other comments that have been made in this thread.
 (If you want to change the subject heading or attach a document, you'll need to click on "Advanced" below the message box.)